AhhaOhho : Kids, Be Curious

 These principle(pillars) shape AhhaOhho’s content, space, and culture: open‑ended making, mutual learning, safe failure, and delightful iteration

-✏️ Primary User flow : Spiral Process of learning / tinkering
+✏️ Primary UX Loop : Spiral Process of learning / tinkering

 Curiosity(Browse) → Attempt(Make) → Record/Share → Feedback → Iterate